nonplayer/hammercrawl/hc_core_player.md

 ### Random Attire Style

 How does your character dress usually?
+This determines the style of your starting clothing.
 Roll 1d10:

 | Roll | Attire        |
 |------|---------------|